codewithayuu/Ubuntu-awesome-zsh/README.md

 # ⚡ Ubuntu's awesome Zsh Setup

 ⚠️Warning!!
-Please install starship in the system before running the scipt.
+Please install starship before running the scipt.
 I will update the install script later on with added features.
 ---
 A blazing fast and minimal Zsh setup powered by ⚡ **Zinit**, 🚀 **Starship**, 🔍 **fzf**, 🧠 **Autosuggestions**, 🖌️ **Syntax Highlighting**, and more.